 Curated content helps you save time, diversity your mix of social media content, serve your audience and appear to be an expert.

-Just in case, it is “content gathered from trusted sources relevant to your industry,” according to Hootsuite.
+Just in case you’re unfamiliar, curated content is “content gathered from trusted sources relevant to your industry,” according to Hootsuite.

 And while curated content is a time-saver, you can save even more time by using the right tool.